man-shar/js-examples/README.md

 Some examples of javascript I've written in the past for some of my stories.
-More descriptiove Readmes about each file and specific functions is inside each folder.
+Descriptiove Readmes about each file and specific functions are inside each folder.

 ## herd-immunity